Best Samurai Movies by Japanese Directors

 1963, Tadashi Imai

-Imai’s film presents a stark and unflinching examination of the darker aspects of samurai life, challenging the romanticized image often associated with the samurai class.
-Through the interconnected stories of seven generations of a samurai family, the film illustrates the harsh realities and moral contradictions of the bushido code.
+Tadashi Imai’s Bushido critiques the oppressive nature of the samurai code through a multi-generational saga.
+It unflinchingly reveals the darker aspects of bushido, challenging the romanticized perceptions of samurai life.
+Imai’s portrayal of seven generations of a samurai family vividly illustrates the harsh realities and moral contradictions of this rigid code.

 Bushido samurai saga tadashi imai samurai movie

-Bushido: The Cruel Code of the Samurai│courtesy of Toei
+Bushido: The Cruel Code of the Samurai│© Toei

 16. Lady Snowblood